-Provider feedback is important to the success of our QIHE program.
-If you would like to share your suggestions about our QIHE program, or request more information about the Alliance’s QIHE Program, or to request a paper copy of our detailed QIHE Program Description, please contact:
+Provider input is essential to the success of the QIHE program.
+If you have suggestions about our QIHE program, would like more information, or wish to request a paper copy of the full QIHE Program Description, please contact:

 Program Description and Work Plans